-Decades later, Lodge, as the only remaining maker of cast iron cookware in the US, addressed this issue with the introduction of their Lodge Logic™ brand in 2002.
+Decades later, Lodge, as the only remaining maker of cast iron cookware in the US, introduced with much fanfare their Lodge Logic™ brand in 2002.
 Using a "proprietary soy-based vegetable oil", the iron is both protected from rust and given an initial seasoning layer at the factory.
 As with manual seasoning, however, additional layers must be built up in order to reach an optimum level of "non-stick" properties.
 This factory-applied seasoning is also subject to the same maintenance requirements as manual seasoning.

 Ever see those photos online of vintage cast iron pieces, and they have a beautiful, even, satiny black color?
 They're not painted.
 But, are they really in such great condition?
 Maybe.
 Or is there a trick to getting them to look like that?
 The answer is yes.

 If you are restoring cast iron for collectible purposes only and will not be cooking with your pieces, you may only want apply a rust preventative coating.
 For this, we can use mineral oil, which has several benefits.